MDK-Packs/TrustZone/app/AWS/Provision.md

 ## Provision the target

-To provision the target run the Provision application in the target and start the **provision.py** script by executing the following command:
+To provision the target run the provisioning application in the target and start the **provision.py** script by executing the following command:
 ```
 provision.py --interactive
 ```